Skip to main content

 Render and format (the Prettier step)

 The render helpers (renderDomainFile, renderAwesomeOpenclawFile, the team renderers) emit TypeScript source by JSON.stringify-ing each field into an object literal.
-That raw output is unformatted, double-quoted, single-line strings, and would never byte-match the committed files, which carry the repo’s Prettier style (single quotes, wrapped lines).
+That raw output is unformatted, double-quoted, single-line strings, and would never byte-match a committed file.
 So every write goes through a writeFormatted(outPath, content) helper that runs prettier.format(content, { parser: 'typescript', filepath: outPath }) before flushing to disk.

 Team generation